-- 5.7.7.1 The RP shall walk around the entire aircraft to ensure that there is no equipment, spillage, FOD and personnel within the ERA, including the KCZs.
-Such inspections are crucial as they enable the GHAs to identify and eliminate unsafe conditions and prevent an FOD incident. - 5.7.7.2 The RP shall also ensure that the path and area that the aircraft tyres would move over during pushback phase, is free of FOD.
+- 5.7.7.3 The RP shall walk around the entire aircraft to ensure that there is no equipment, spillage, FOD and personnel within the ERA, including the KCZs.
+Such inspections are crucial as they enable the GHAs to identify and eliminate unsafe conditions and prevent an FOD incident.
+(See black footprints in the above diagram and with reference to 5.7.6.5) - 5.7.7.4 The RP shall also ensure that the path and area that the aircraft tyres would move over during pushback phase, is free of FOD.
 The RP must look out for any FOD that could cause damage to aircraft engines and tyres.
-Please see the arrows in the diagram below for the FOD walk pattern prior to aircraft pushback.
+(See blue footprints in the above diagram) - 5.7.7.5 For aircraft stands such as A5, A9, B5 and B6 where the pushback lines cut across a larger KCZ, the RP shall walk the path along the pushback line up to the apron boundary line and cover the KCZ comprehensively to look out for FOD.